 - lead your child to Jesus over and over and over

-- answer the 1000s of questions asked seemingly every week, or with some kids every day!
+- answer the thousands of questions asked seemingly every week, or with some kids every day!

 Now for some how tos!

-Here are 3 practical ways to start building relational roads and bridges to your child with the result of deepening bonds with one another.
+Here are three practical ways to start building relational roads and bridges to your child with the result of deepening bonds with one another.

 One of the most important ways to love to your child’s heart is by receiving him or her with thanksgiving to God over and over again, and by voicing that gratitude in your child’s presence using his or her name.
 “I’m so thankful God gave you to us, Max.
 What a delight you are!”
 Don’t just use their full name when they are in trouble.

 The Psalms declare, “Behold, children are a heritage, an inheritance, from the Lord, the fruit of the womb a reward” (Psalm 127:3).